NxPKG/khulnasoft-docs/content/analytics/faq/web-analytics/index.md

 ### Can I track more than one website with Web Analytics?

 Yes.
-Right now there is a soft limit of ten sites per account, but that can be adjusted by contacting Cloudflare support.
+Right now there is a soft limit of ten sites per account, but that can be adjusted by contacting Khulnasoft support.

 ### When does the beacon send metrics to the `/cdn-cgi/rum/` endpoint?